Guide to Accredited Online Colleges

 Workshop attendance.
 In most instances, the institution seeking initial accreditation must have a director or appropriate representative to attend an accreditation workshop or seminar.
 Often, this will be required before the application is submitted, as is the case with ACCSCT and DETC guidelines, or it can be during the evaluation process, as it is with ACCET’s procedure.

 Earning accreditation can take between one and two years, usually dependent on the accuracy of information presented in the initial application.

 The Process of Losing Accreditation

 But just how can a school lose its accreditation?
-Once an institution of higher learning has received accreditation, it is regularly monitored by the accrediting agency.
 According to the Department of Education, each accredited institution or program is monitored “throughout the period of accreditation granted to verify that it continues to meet the agency’s standards.”
 Furthermore, public complaints against an institution that are brought to its accrediting council will be considered, provided the complaint is against the institution’s practices (and not an individual grievance), and the specific standards or criteria that are being violated are detailed in a formal complaint.

 There are two types of instances where accreditation can be withdrawn: revocation and suspension.
 Prior to either course of action, the accrediting body will notify the institution in writing of the circumstances surrounding the withdrawal.
 In some instances, the accrediting agency can issue the institution a show-cause directive, giving the school an opportunity to disprove in writing why suspension or revocation is unnecessary, or how the offending action resulting in possible suspension or revocation has been corrected.
 A review by the accrediting council will determine whether or not the directive will be lifted.